githubrsys/startingWithTYPO3/README.md

 #Howto start with TYPO3 CMS in 2015
 * Based on personal experience
-* Still valid for 7.0.x
+* Still valid for 7.x
+* broke down to the bare minimum

 ## What this document does